 An outbreak of infectious disease, pandemic or a similar public health threat, such as the COVID-19 outbreak, and the response thereto, could adversely impact the Company, both operationally and financially.
 The global response to the COVID-19 outbreak has resulted in, among other things, border closures, severe travel restrictions and extreme fluctuations in financial and commodity markets.
 Additional measures may be implemented by one or more governments around the world in jurisdictions where the Company operates.
 Labour shortages due to illness, Company or government-imposed isolation programs, restrictions on the movement of personnel or possible supply chain disruptions could result in a reduction or interruption of the Company's operations, including mine shutdowns or suspensions.
 The inability to transport and/or refine and process the Company's products could have a materially adverse effect on the Company's future cash flows, earnings, results of operations and financial condition.
 As efforts are undertaken to slow the spread of the COVID-19 virus, the operation and development of mining projects may be impacted.
-To date, a number of mining projects have been suspended as cases of COVID-19 have increased, for precautionary purposes or as governments have declared a state of emergency or taken other actions.
+To date, a number of mining projects have been suspended as cases of COVID-19 had increased, for precautionary purposes or as governments have declared a state of emergency or taken other actions.
 If the operation or development of one or more of the properties of Jaguar, or in which Jaguar holds a royalty, stream or other interest, is suspended or the development is delayed for precautionary purposes or as governments declare states of emergency or other actions are taken in an effort to combat the spread of COVID-19, it may have a materially adverse impact on Jaguar's profitability, results of operations, financial condition and the trading price of Jaguar's securities.

 The adverse effects described above could be rapid and unexpected.
 These disruptions may severely impact the Company's ability to carry out its business plans for 2021 and beyond.
-The first quarter of 2021 has been particularly challenging for both the people of Brazil and for the Company.
-In Brazil, COVID-19 cases increased to their highest levels by the end of March 2021.
-As a result, the Company faced its highest levels of impact from the pandemic in the first quarter, with 447 of our approximately 1,570 employees and contractors having either contracted the coronavirus, been in quarantine or otherwise been sidelined for health-related risk factors relating to COVID-19 for varying amounts of time, since the onset of the pandemic.
+The first and second quarters of 2021 were particularly challenging for both the people of Brazil and for the Company.
+In June 2021, new infections reached a record number for COVID-19 cases recorded in a single day in Brazil.
+As at the end of the second quarter, 447 of the Company's approximately 1,570 employees and contractors had either contracted the coronavirus, been in quarantine or otherwise been sidelined for health-related risk factors relating to COVID-19 for varying amounts of time, since the onset of the pandemic.
 Our operating divisions have been the hardest hit where the loss of skilled drillers and mechanics materially impacted productivity.
-The temporary reduction of expertise and staff, combined with the continuous reconfiguration of our operating teams and inability for movement of technical resources between mines, have been the major contributing factors to our underperformance relative to the Company's initial expectations for the quarter.
+The temporary reduction of expertise and staff, combined with the continuous reconfiguration of our operating teams and inability for movement of technical resources between mines, have significantly impacted the Company's performance in 2021.
 The actual and threatened spread of COVID-19 globally could adversely affect global economies and financial markets, resulting in a prolonged economic downturn and a decline in the value of Jaguar's stock price.